 Why Take Screenshots of Instagram Stories?

-The problem is, there are multiple reasons to screenshot an Instagram Story—some legitimate, some not so much.
+There are multiple reasons to screenshot an Instagram Story—some legitimate, some not so legitimate.

 Maybe you want to buy something that’s featured in it.
 Maybe you want to save a pretty picture to make it your wallpaper.
 Maybe you just really like a photo of your friend or a family member and you want to keep it.
 Maybe you want to take a screenshot of a Story so you can then share it in your group chat with your best friends and talk about the photo.

-All of these reasons, and others, will still exist after Instagram rolls out the screenshot notification feature for everyone.
-But you’ll look like a creep even when your reason for taking a screenshot is entirely innocent.
+All of these reasons, and others, will still exist if Instagram rolls out the screenshot notification feature for everyone.
+But you’ll look like a creep even if your reason for taking a screenshot is entirely innocent.

 1. Use Airplane Mode

-This is the oldest trick in the book (one that Snapchat users are familiar with).
+This is the oldest trick in the book, and one that most Snapchat users will be familiar with.
 While Snapchat has now blocked this method, it still works on Instagram:

 - Open the Instagram app and wait for the Story to load.

 - Turn on Airplane mode.
-This will turn off cellular data, Wi-Fi, Bluetooth and disconnect all wireless devices.
-On iOS, you can do this using the Control Center.
+This will turn off cellular data, Wi-Fi, Bluetooth, and disconnect all wireless devices.
+On iOS, you can do this using the iOS Control Center.
 On Android, you can do it from your notification toggles or from the Settings app.